Flandan/flandan.github.com/_posts/2017-6-11-CrowdDynamics.markdown

   Your browser does not support the video tag.
   </video>

-If you want control over initial conditions you need to be able to define an initial zone for randomly placing your agents is essential.
-This was acheched with "spawn zones" in which the agents are equally split and randomly distributed within each zone according to a gaussian distribution.
+<p>If you want control over initial conditions you need to be able to define an initial zone for randomly placing your agents is essential.
+This was acheched with "spawn zones" in which the agents are equally split and randomly distributed within each zone according to a gaussian distribution.</p>
 </div>